Eusebio Ayala: Government

 Following the resignation of President Manuel Gondra, the National Congress named Eusebio Ayala as temporary president on November 7, 1921, due to a political crisis and the impossibility of forming a government by Vice President Félix Paiva.
 Ayala served in this position until April 12, 1923.
 These were extremely difficult times for the country, and Ayala's presidency played a role in the civil war of 1922, during which he resigned his post and defeated political opponents who staged an insurrection after Ayala blocked their attempts to hold a presidential election.

 Ayala became president again between August 15, 1932 and February 17, 1936.
 He came into office just when the Chaco War with Bolivia (1932–1935) was beginning.
-Dr. Ayala visited the battlefront several times during the war, and the Paraguayan forces ultimately won despite being outmanned and under-equipped.
+Ayala visited the battlefront several times during the war, and the Paraguayan forces ultimately won despite being outmanned and under-equipped.
 For this, he was called "President of Victory."

 The war consumed most of the energy of the Government during Ayala's second term, but he undertook some other tasks as president, such as the formalization of the restored version of the National Anthem.
 During the war, he held the three main pillars of his policy: As Commander-in-Chief, along with General José Félix Estigarribia, he led successful campaigns of the Army; implemented a progressive system of expenses; and maintained a diplomatic directive with the strong desire to achieve peace with dignity.

 After the war, a military movement overthrew Ayala's presidency on February 17, 1936, a few months before the end of his term.
 He was imprisoned and then exiled, relocating to Buenos Aires.